About This File

 How do I use it?

 Drag files in and hit start.
 There shouldn't be much more to it than that.
-Using square and/or power of 2 sized textures is a good idea (sometimes required), TXI information is optional, and the settings are pretty much self-explanatory.
+Using power-of-2 sized textures is always required for optimal quality, TXI information is optional, and the settings are pretty much self-explanatory.
 The nature of TPC alpha blending is not necessarily intuitive so you may need to seek information to use it properly.

 How Automatic encoding mode selects encoding for each texture in the queue: